lart-bangor/research-assistant/docs/source/users/installation.rst

       python3 -m research-client

 #.
-Once you've created the :file:`Research-Client.command` file as per the two steps above,
+Once you've created the :file:`Research-Assistant.command` file as per the two steps above,
-   you can just locate it on your Desktop or in Finder (e.g. launch Finder, then in the top click on :menuselection:`Go -> Home`, and open the :file:`Desktop` folder) and then drag and drop the :file:`Research-Client.command` onto your dock.
+   you can just locate it on your Desktop or in Finder (e.g. launch Finder, then in the top click on :menuselection:`Go -> Home`, and open the :file:`Desktop` folder) and then drag and drop the :file:`Research-Assistant.command` onto your dock.

    When you click on the file in the dock or on the Desktop now, it should launch a Terminal window together with the app.